What is Terraform and why it rocks

 Below we will explain in more details, why this is so important.

 Terraform, the server orchestration tool

-All the aforementioned tools were created for server configuration, meaning they primary goal is to install and manage software an already existing servers.
+All the aforementioned tools were created for server configuration, meaning their primary goal is to install and manage software on the already existing servers.
 Terraform concentrates more on server provisioning, with software containers deployment left to Docker or Packer.
 When the whole cloud infrastructure is treated as code and all the parameters are combined in declarative configuration files, all the members of the team can easily collaborate on them, as they would do on any other code.